 Sent back in time to : October 11th, 2012

-I ‘m writing to catch you up on what my life has become since we last spoke 10 years ago.
-If you recall 10 years ago today, we were just turning 26 years old.
+I’m writing to catch you up on what my life has become since we last spoke 10 years ago.
+If you recall, 10 years ago today we were just turning 26 years old.
 I don’t know about you, but I barely felt a day over 16.
-Don’t get me wrong, I’m not saying I hadn’t grown or matured over the quarter century we had spent together.
-I had a hard time comprehending that 26 years had passed since the day we were brought into this world.
+Don’t get me wrong, I’m not saying I hadn’t grown or matured over the quarter-century we had spent together.
+I just had a hard time comprehending that 26 years had passed since the day we were brought into this world.

-I still remember the day we sat down together to fill out that workbook, as we read through the book and listened to the audio narration that came with this achievement management system.
-We inked our goals for the next 12 months, but more importantly we took the helm of our lives, committing to live life with purpose and passion.
-No longer would we passively set goals in hope of achieving them someday.
-It was this day that we realized that someday doesn’t exist.
-It was in front of us all along, someday is today!
+I still remember the day we sat down to fill out that workbook, reading through the book and listening to the audio narration that came with this achievement management system.
+We inked our goals for the next 12 months, but more importantly, we took the helm of our lives, committing to live life with purpose and passion.
+No longer would we passively set goals in hopes of achieving them someday.
+It was on this day that we realized that someday doesn’t exist.
+It’s actually been in front of us all along, because someday is today!

 Well, it has been an amazing decade to say the least.
 We started with something so simple yet so powerful.
 The achievement management system that we learned and have used over the last 10 years was just what we needed to stay focused and on track to making every one of our dreams a reality.
-There was no Holy Grail or lottery to win.
+It was about intention and strategy, not luck or fortune: there was no Holy Grail or lottery to win.

-But we knew the right choice was to leverage the Slight Edge and do what at the time seemed insignificant.
-It wasn’t going to change our lives in a week, a month, or even a year.
-That commitment to doing the small things day in and day out, moving us closer to our dreams, created snowball momentum.
-And at some point, I can’t put my finger on the exact timing; we got to witness the power of the compound effect.
+But we knew the right choice was to leverage The Slight Edge and do the small things that at the time seemed insignificant.
+Doing them wasn’t going to change our lives in a week, a month, or even a year.
+But that commitment to doing the small things day in and day out moved us continually closer to our dreams, and created snowball momentum.
+And at some point – I can’t put my finger on the exact timing – we got to witness the power of the compound effect.

-Things just seemed to happen so easy after a while; big goals were accomplished with very little incremental effort.
+Things just seemed to happen so easily after a while; big goals were accomplished with very little incremental effort.

 I know this because you and I are one and the same.
 So, let me now share with you how all of this has shaped our life with respect to our friends and family, our health, our career, and our finances.

-She has showed me what love is and has blessed us with more love, laughs, care, and compassion every day that few experience in an entire lifetime.
+She has shown me what love is and has blessed us with more love, laughs, care, and compassion every day than most get to experience in an entire lifetime.
 Our bond has grown stronger every year, and I could not imagine life without my wife.